bhalevy/scylla/docs/cql/cql-extensions.md

 TIMEOUT extension allows specifying per-query timeouts.
 This parameter accepts a single duration and applies it as a timeout specific to a single particular query.
 The parameter is supported for prepared statements as well.
-The parameter acts as part of the USING clause, and thus can be combined with other parameters - like timestamps and time-to-live.
+The parameter acts as part of the USING clause, and thus can usually be combined with other parameters - like timestamp and time-to-live, with some restrictions for particular queries like DELETE, that does not support USING TTL, or SELECT, that is read-only so it can be executed only USING TIMEOUT.

+The timeout parameter applies to the following data modification queries:
+INSERT, UPDATE, DELETE, PRUNE MATERIALIZED VIEW, BATCH.

-In order for this parameter to be effective for read operations as well, it's possible to attach USING clause to SELECT statements.
+In order for this parameter to be effective for read operations as well, the USING TIMEOUT clause may be specified for SELECT statements.

 Examples:
 ```cql